– Advertisement / Advertise with Us

 Coturnix quail are easy to raise, quick to mature and delicious on the table.

 One of the most amazing features of Coturnix quail is their extremely rapid growth and maturity.
 From the time of hatching, Coturnix grow and become adult birds in only about seven weeks.
-They will be fully featured, fully grown egg-laying birds in less than three months.
+They will be fully feathered, fully grown, and laying eggs in less than three months.
 At eight weeks old, Coturnix quail are ready for processing for food.

 Coturnix are great tasting little birds.
 Just about any recipe that works for chicken or other poultry will work just fine with Coturnix.
 The only modification that needs to be made when cooking Coturnix quail is that at least two birds should be prepared for each person eating.
 My sons need three or four birds to make a meal.

 The eggs of Coturnix are tiny, but they are perfectly suited for cooking.
 It may take a couple of dozen or more Coturnix eggs to make an omelet, but they are delicious little eggs.
 Coturnix eggs are very popular for pickled egg recipes because they are small and easy to pack in jars.

-How to Get Started Raising Coturnix?
+How to Get Started Raising Coturnix

 To raise Coturnix quail at home for meat, the first requirement is a good pen.
 It does not have to be a tall pen, but it needs to be solid enough so dogs and other pests can’t knock it over.
 The pens I build for our Coturnix are about four feet wide by eight feet long and perhaps four feet high.
 This allows plenty of room for 20 or 30 Coturnix.